LimHyungTae/LimHyungTae.github.io/projects.md

 Keywords: 2D LiDAR, Sensor Fusion, Deep Learning, Mobile Robots, PyTorch, ROS

-## IITP Artifcial Intelligence R&D Grand Challenge: Track 4, Intelligent Control
+## IITP Artificial Intelligence R&D Grand Challenge: Track 4, Intelligent Control

 *Supported by IITP, which is a government-affiliated organization*

 Was in charge of the task of a drone passing through windows.
 Implemented RGB-D camera-based path planning&following.
-Participated in applying VIO to achieve Odometry of UAV.
+Participated in applying VIO to achieve the Odometry of UAV.

 Keywords: VIO, Path Planning and Following, Camera Geometry, OpenCV, ROS